christopherseaman/nix/home-manager/docker/dockerfile-README.md

 ```

 This allows you to keep the base image small while still having access to additional tools when required.

+Additionally, Python development tools like mypy and ipython are not pre-installed, as they can be installed on a per-project basis using uv or pip when needed.

 ## Customization